forcedotcom/b2b-commerce-on-lightning-quickstart/sfdx/README.md

  - add Contact Point Addresses for Shipping and Billing to your new buyer Account
  - activate the store
  - publish your store so that the changes are reflected
+ - set a password for the new Buyer User and display the user details (including user name and password)

  7. Your new store is almost ready to go!
 Before you log in as the Buyer User, you need to perform these last steps manually: